-1. 1.2.15.
-Power to Invest and Manage Investments Function This detail is reference of shall only as understand, delegated s y held in the municipal or trust fund , required for any other purpose as result of amendment to legislation or invest to the advantage of the City visions of Council Policy 9.3 vestments.
+1.2.15.
+Power to Invest and Manage Investments Function Delegated: This detail is provided as a reference only.
+Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [refer below].
+The authority to invest money held in the municipal or trust fund that is not, for the time being, required for any other purpose [S.6.14(1)]. a.
+Including, where, as result of amendment to legislation or the ability arises to invest to the advantage of the City contrary to the provisions of Council Policy 9.3 Management of Investments.
 The authority to establish and document internal control procedures to be followed by employees to ensure control over investments, enabling the identification of the nature and location of all investments and the transactions related to each investment [Reg.19].
-Statutory Delegate Local Government Act 1995: • Section 6.14(1) Power to invest Local Government (Financial Management) Regulations 1996: • Regulation 19 Investments, control procedures for Power Or Assigned The Local Government Local Government Act 1995: • Section 5.42 Delegation of some powers or duties to the Cl • Section 5.43 Limitations on delegations to the CEO • Power De elegated to: Chief Executive Officer Council's Conditions on Delegation: Investments must be in accordance with Council Policy 9.3 Management of Investments.
-Procedures must be documented and reviewed to the Chief Executor Officer's satisfaction within each two-year period. and reviewed to the Chief Executive Statutory Sub-dele Power to gate: Local Government Act 1995: • Section 5.44 CEO may delegate some powers and duties to other employees Complia nce Links: Trustees Act 1962 • Part III Investments Record K d Keeping es: Version Con trol - Version Decision Reference Date Delegated 1 88/10 16/02/2010 2 1 Annual Review 26/06/12 294/12 2 Annual Review / Amended 25/06/13 319/13 CEO Trim 77838/13 26/06/12 294/12 25/06/13 319/13 CEO Trim 77838/13 2 F Annual Review / Amended Annual Review 24/06/14 270/14 3 Annual Review / Amended CEO Trim 234521/14 Annual Review 09/06/15 OCM Trim 99056/15 4 Amend / Review CEO Trim 114331/15 020 11 100 1/10
+Statutory Power Delegated: Local Government Act 1995: Section 6.14(1) Power to invest Local Government (Financial Management) Regulations 1996: Regulation 19 Investments, control procedures for Power O The Local Government Statutory Power of Delegation: Local Government Act 1995: Section 5.42 Delegation of some powers or duties to the CEO Section 5.43 Limitations on delegations to the CEO Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: Investments must be in accordance with Council Policy 9.3 Management of Investments.
+Procedures must be documented and reviewed to the Chief Executive Officer's satisfaction within each two-year period.
+Statutory Power to Sub-delegate: Local Government Act 1995: • Section 5.44 CEO may delegate some powers and duties to other employees Compliance Links: Trustees Act 1962 • Part III Investments Record Keeping Practices: Version Control Version Decision Reference Data Delogated version 1 88/10 Date Delegated 16/02/2010 1 Annual Review 26/06/12 294/12 2 ļ Annual Review / Amended 25/06/13 319/13 CEO Trim 77838/13 2 Annual Review 24/06/14 270/14 Annual Review / Amended CEO Trim 234521/14 4 Annual Review Amend / Review 09/06/15 OCM Trim 99056/15 CEO Trim 114331/15 4 Amenu / Review GEO 111111 114331/15

-- Statutory Delegations Local Government Act 1995 Delegations to the CEO
+- Statutory Delegations Local Government Act 1995 - 1.
+1.2 Delegations to the CEO